Category Archives: Holy Days

 At that moment heaven was opened, and he saw the Spirit of God descending like a dove and alighting on him.
 And a voice from heaven said, “This is my Son, whom I love; with him I am well pleased.”

-All about this day
+All about Epiphany

-Epiphany is a Greek word that means “manifestation,” a “revelation.”
+Epiphany is a Greek word that means manifestation, a revelation.
 The holiday celebrates two manifestations of God:

 In the history of the church, the holy day called Epiphany went two routes.
 As the church became separated during the turbulent time after the fall of the western Roman Empire in the late 400’s, the churches in the eastern and western parts of the Mediterranean developed separate identities.
 You can trace them through the Eastern “Orthodox” churches and the Roman “Catholic” church.
 In the Roman Catholic Church, Epiphany is usually celebrated on the Sunday between January 2-8.
 If you want to follow the traditional twelve days of Christmas, you celebrate it on January 6.
 The orthodox Churches have the same idea but on different days.

 The different days came about like this.
-In the late 1500s Pope Gregory declared a new calendar to correct the inaccuracies in the old Julian calendar (which dated to Julius Caesar in 45BC).
+In the late 1500s Pope Gregory declared a new calendar to correct the inaccuracies in the old Julian calendar (which dated to Julius Caesar in 45 BC).
 The Gregorian calendar added 12 days to the year and reset the functional spring equinox to March 21 so Easter could be properly observed.
 Most civil authorities eventually adopted the calendar, although it took 300 years for Greece to conform.

 Some Orthodox Churches still date events according to a revised Julian calendar.
 It is part of their identity.
 So many, but not all, Orthodox Christians celebrate Christmas Day on or near what is January 7 in the Gregorian calendar.
 As of 2012, there is a difference of 13 days between the modern Gregorian calendar and the older Julian calendar.
 Those who continue to use the Julian calendar or the equivalents mark December 25 and January 6 on what, for the majority of the world, is January 7 and January 19.
 For this reason, many people in Ethiopia, Russia, Ukraine, the Republic of Macedonia, and the Republic of Moldova celebrate Christmas on what is, in the Gregorian calendar, January 7.